-Keegan Finberg received her Ph.D. in Literature from the University of California, Santa Cruz in 2015.
+She received her Ph.D. in Literature from the University of California, Santa Cruz in 2015.
 She also holds a B.A. from Sarah Lawrence College and a M.A. from UC Santa Cruz.
-She will be an assistant professor of English in modern and contemporary American literature at the University of Maryland, Baltimore County (UMBC) starting in fall 2018.

 Keegan specializes in poetry and twentieth- and twenty-first-century American literature, particularly experimental and avant-garde works.
 She researches across several disciplines including critical theory, feminist theory, modern and contemporary art, media and performance.
 She is working on her first scholarly monograph, Poetry in General, or, Literary Experimentalism since 1960, which argues that postwar poetry emerged as a form of socially engaged praxis, one that reimagined the public as a readership.
 An earlier version of this work was awarded a University of California Chancellor’s Dissertation-Year Fellowship, a competitive year-long writing grant.